If you're selling online, browse abandonment recovery and cart abandonment recovery should increase your sales immediately…

 - Use a "customer service" tone.
 Your email must read like a customer service email, not too sales-focused.

-In our private research, one company started by offering a double-figure discount off the price, as a coupon in their cart abandonment recovery emails.
+A retailer we work with started by offering a double-figure discount off the price, as a coupon in their cart abandonment recovery emails.
 They were getting a huge recovery rate.
-When they experimented with stopping the discount, the recovery rate plummeted, but total conversions actually rose, so it was clear that recovery sales had been almost entirely from cannibalising immediate sales.
+When they experimented with stopping the discount, the recovery rate plummeted, but total conversions actually increased.
+Clearly, recovery sales had been almost entirely from cannibalizing immediate sales.
 We therefore recommend against including big offers such as coupons in recovery emails.
-More about this in a later blog post.

 If you really want to offer a coupon, you could try sending a series of recovery emails - a "discount ladder".
-Only include the coupon in the last email, to avoid cannibalising, as in this example.
-Fresh Relevance automatically stops the series when the shopper returns:
+Only include the coupon in the last email, to avoid cannibalizing, as in this example.

 - 30 minutes after abandonment